CharrierTim/ascon-verilog/docs/source/index.rst

 This project is an improvement of a project I did during my studies at the `École des Mines de Saint-Étienne`_.

+You can find a `Cocotb Presentation`_ at the root of the repository.

 *******************
  Table of Contents
 *******************